128technology/docs/docs/config_domain-based_web_filter.md

 *Where are the Learning Mode statistics/information available?*

-If Learning Mode is not enabled, statistics are only gathered for categories/domains that are identified in an access-policy.
+If Learning Mode is not enabled, statistics are only gathered for categories/domains that are configured in a service.

-*Please validate the accuracy of the statement above.*